Find this room on Floor 2 in St Pancras.

-The western manuscript collection includes literary and historical manuscripts, pre-1500 music manuscripts, private papers, manuscript maps, charters, seals, Greek and Latin papyri and Greek ostraca.
+Our manuscripts collection includes literary and historical manuscripts, pre-1500 music manuscripts, private papers, manuscript maps, charters, seals, Greek and Latin papyri and Greek ostraca.

-Non–western language manuscripts can be viewed in the Asian and African Studies Reading Room.
+Non–western language manuscripts can be viewed in the Asian & African Studies Reading Room.

 Please note that not all of our western manuscripts have online catalogue records, but these can be found in the old handwritten and printed catalogues on open access in the Manuscripts Reading Room.

 In the Manuscripts Reading Room you can: